AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

-\textbf{CLIP-based Approaches.} CLIP-Forge \cite{sanghi2022clip} uses CLIP to train the generative model using images, but use text embeddings at inference time.
+\textit{CLIP-based Approaches.} CLIP provides a joint image-text embedding space, which methods exploit to facilitate text-to-3D shape generation.
+CLIP-Forge \cite{sanghi2022clip} uses CLIP to train the generative model using images, but use text embeddings at inference time.
 Text2Mesh \cite{michel2022text2mesh} leverages CLIP to manipulate the style of 3D meshes, by using CLIP to enforce semantic similarity between the rendered images (from the mesh) and the text prompt.
-CLIP-Mesh \cite{mohammad2022clip} uses CLIP in a similar manner, but is able to directly generate both shape and texture.
 Dream Fields \cite{jain2022zero} generates 3D models from natural language prompts, while avoiding the use of any 3D training data.
 Specifically, Dream Fields optimizes a NeRF (which represents a 3D object) from many camera views such that rendered images score highly with a target caption according to a pre-trained CLIP model.
-Dream3D \cite{xu2023dream3d} incorporates a 3D shape prior using Stable Diffusion, which forms the initialization of a NeRF to be optimized via the CLIP-based loss (as in Dream Fields).
+Dream3D \cite{xu2023dream3d} also performs optimization via the CLIP-based loss (as in Dream Fields), but further initializes a 3D shape prior using Stable Diffusion \cite{rombach2022high}.

-\textbf{Diffusion-based Approaches.} DreamFusion \cite{poole2023dreamfusion} adopts a similar approach to Dream Fields, but instead replaces the CLIP-based loss with a loss based on sampling a pre-trained image diffusion model through a proposed Score Distillation Sampling (SDS) approach.
-SJC \cite{wang2023score} also adopts SDS to optimize their 3D representation (which is a voxel NeRF based on DVGO \cite{sun2022direct} and TensoRF \cite{chen2022tensorf}), and adopts Stable Diffusion as their image-based diffusion model instead.
+\textit{Diffusion-based Approaches.} DreamFusion \cite{poole2023dreamfusion} adopts a similar approach to Dream Fields, but instead replaces the CLIP-based loss with a loss based on sampling a pre-trained image diffusion model through a proposed Score Distillation Sampling (SDS) approach.
+Most subsequent works further develop SDS-based approaches to use text-to-image DMs.
 Magic3D \cite{lin2023magic3d} proposes a coarse-to-fine optimization approach with multiple diffusion priors optimized via a SDS-based approach, which eventually produces a textured mesh.
 Magic3D significantly improves the speed of DreamFusion (by $2\times$) while achieving higher resolution (by $8\times$).
 Latent-NeRF \cite{metzer2023latent} proposes to operate a NeRF in the latent space of a Latent Diffusion Model to improve efficiency, and also introduce shape-guidance to the generation process, which allows users to guide the 3D shape towards a desired shape.
-Some recent works also explore SDF-based representations with generative DMs (e.g., Diffusion-SDF \cite{li2023diffusion}, SDFusion \cite{cheng2023sdfusion}), or focus on generating textures from text input (e.g., TEXTure \cite{richardson2023texture}, Text2Tex \cite{chen2023text2tex}).
+Some recent works also explore SDF-based representations with generative DMs \cite{cheng2023sdfusion}, or focus on generating textures from text input \cite{richardson2023texture}.